cyrildewit/eloquent-viewable/README.md

 ### Prepare Viewable Model

 First add the `CyrildeWit\EloquentViewable\Traits\Viewable` trait to your viewable Eloquent model(s).
 The trait will add some core functionality to your model to get the page views count and store them.
-After adding the trait to your model, you need to implement the `ViewableContract`.
+After adding the trait to your model, you can optionally implement the `ViewableContract`.

-Here's an example of a an Eloquent model:
+Here's an example of an Eloquent model:

 ```php
 use Illuminate\Database\Eloquent\Model;